USPTO/ng2-validations/README.md

 ```

  ****Replacing Default Definitions and/or Configuration****

+ If you want to replace the entire default validator configuration and/or definitions with your own:
  - Create a new TS or JSON configuration file with your control names and their applicable validations and conditions.
 In your application call the setValidatorConfiguration method and pass in your new file.
  - For custom validator definitions create a new TS object with the definitions for each validator and an associated error message.
 Call the setValidatorDefinitions method and pass in your new definitions object.

- - ** **IMPORTANT** ** Make sure that any new configurations or definitions follow the same pattern as [these](https://github.com/uspto/ng2-validations/tree/master/src/Samples) examples.
+ - ** **IMPORTANT** ** Make sure that any new configurations or definitions follow the same pattern as [these](https://github.com/uspto/ng2-validations/tree/master/src/Default) examples.
 Deviating from this pattern will likely cause unexpected behavior and your validations may not be applied.

 ```javascript
 // in app.module.ts